Updated: 3 days ago

 (Connect with her on Facebook: https://www.facebook.com/reetwika.banerjee)

 When we reached there after a dusty village drive, we were already half dusted ourselves.
 The green sojourn at Chandraketugarh was rejuvenating but the first impression of the archaeological site conveyed an air of utter negligence in terms of maintenance – even the excavations have been left incomplete due to unknown reasons.
 A locale said that the pits here were cursed by a monster called Betaal 2500 years back and thus anyone who tries to dig the area gets killed by the devil.
 The site has now become more a rural romantic getaway for the local couples than a historic site.
-A century old tree right in the middle of the mounds stands as the only testimony to its rich past.
+A century-old tree right in the middle of the mounds stands as the only testimony to its rich past.

 Finding outsiders taking photographs around the place stimulated interests in various forms to the surrounding public.
 As we looked around, an old Muslim gentleman left his dirty bicycle near our car and approached us almost voluntarily and introduced us to a neglected chapter of medieval Indian history.

-The brick mounds on which we were standing actually belonged to Vikramaditya’s favourite astrologer Varahamihir.
+The brick mounds on which we were standing actually belonged to Vikramaditya’s favorite astrologer Varahamihir.
 His son Mihir was a legendary mathematician of Ancient India, sharing equal credits with Aryabhatta and was one of the esteemed gems of Vikramaditya’s Navaratna jewels.

-Upon invitation, Mihir had once been travelling to Ceylon (now Sri Lanka) to exhibit his mathematical skills.
+Upon invitation, Mihir had once been traveling to Ceylon (now Sri Lanka) to exhibit his mathematical skills.
 There he grew love interests on the king’s daughter Lilavati and tied knots with her.
 After they came back to Chandraketugarh, motivated with the astrological calculations, Lilavati casually started delivering her agricultural predictions to the local women folks.
 Within a year, her poetic style and accuracy of predictions caught the attention of Vikramaditya and he appointed her as one of his Navaratna gems, replacing her husband Mihir.
 Thus arguably princess Lilavati became the first Indian lady to earn a monthly salary.

 Varahamihir sensed immense threat from Lilavati’s rising popularity at the royal court and thus he instigated his son Mihir to take immediate precautions against their capsizing future.
 Unnerved, he approached the mythical king Chandraketu to seek his guidance.
-When Lilavati came to know about her husband’s conspiracy, she chopped her tongue off with a double-edged knife and promised not to talk ever in her lifetime if that would safeguard Mihir’s honour at the royal court.
+When Lilavati came to know about her husband’s conspiracy, she chopped her tongue off with a double-edged knife and promised not to talk ever in her lifetime if that would safeguard Mihir’s honor at the royal court.

 The brick mounds were the remnants of the temple, prayer hall, adjacent vestibule, astrology chamber, living room, kitchen and remaining portions of the mansion of Khawnaa and Mihir.
 Now only the wrecked brick walls remain with a green carpet of long grown grass over them at places.
-But there is an indigenous anticipation that many precious gems of golden age might be hidden inside.
+But there is indigenous anticipation that many precious gems of golden age might be hidden inside.

 The roof had already collapsed long back, perhaps even before the half-hearted excavations had started.
 Due to the eroding condition of the structures and brittleness of the primeval bricks, it has been left half dug by the authorities and the edifices are mostly underground at present.
 There did exist a flight of broken stairs which led us to the lower floors of the building but due to fears of snakebites, we could not walk to the bottom-most level.

-The old man also warned us of misleading patch of green grasses over the mounds – It has soft pits at many places and no one knows if you happen to step on any of them, in which obscure world will you end up inside!
+The old man also warned us of a misleading patch of green grasses over the mounds – It has soft pits at many places and no one knows if you happen to step on any of them, in which obscure world will you end up inside!
 Some ancient Kharosti scriptures were visible on the brick walls of the temple, probably the place from where Khawnaa used to chant her melodic forecasts every afternoon.

 The sun had set in the west by then.
 We thanked the old man for rejuvenating the historic sacrifice of a talented lady.
 After listening to the mythical stories surrounding the place, we felt very uncanny to stay there after sunset.
-Thus, hurried our way back to car and geared off fast.
+Thus, hurried our way back to the car and geared off fast.